georgtree/tclinterp/README.md

 make
 sudo make install
 ```
+If you have different versions of Tcl on the same machine, you can set the path to this version with `-with-tcl=path`
+flag to configure script.

 For Windows build it is strongly recommended to use [MSYS64 UCRT64 environment](https://www.msys2.org/), the above
 steps are identical if you run it from UCRT64 shell.
 After installing the package, you can move tclinterp package